Hanifl Centre for Outdoor Education & Environmental Study

 Head of Programmes

-Akshay joined Hanifl Centre in the summer of 2015 to provide operational support.
+Akshay joined Hanifl Centre in the summer of 2015 to provide operational & programming support.
 With more than two decades of experience in the outdoors including trekking across high passes in the Kumaon Himalaya, Akshay is an experienced and passionate trek leader, fond of simple mountain life and its rewards.
 He founded and managed Kumaon based social development NGO Lok Chetna Manch for more than a decade.
 He has worked for NOLS India as a consultant on their natural history projects.
 He has vast experience of working on rural development projects, natural resource management programmes and conservation in the Himalaya.

 Head of Operations